The importance of early detection

 EEGs: Because seizures are a very common sign of HIE, electroencephalogram (EEG) can be used to detect abnormal activity in the brain.
 The presence of seizures is not a sure indication that a baby has HIE, but the two conditions often co-occur.
 Neonatal seizures should also be promptly treated, because they can worsen existing brain damage.

-As previously discussed, early recognition of HIE is extremely important because it provides the opportunity for a baby to get hypothermia therapy.
+As previously discussed, early recognition of HIE is extremely important because it provides the opportunity for a baby to get therapeutic hypothermia.
 However, in many cases, HIE is not detected until months or years after birth, when the baby begins to miss developmental milestones such as playing, smiling, crawling, or talking.
+They may also begin to show signs of conditions that are commonly associated with HIE, such as cerebral palsy and intellectual disabilities.

 We are passionate about helping families obtain the compensation necessary to cover their extensive medical bills, loss of wages (if one or both parents have to miss work in order to care for their child), assistive technology, and other necessities.